The Memoir of Long Island Food Not Bombs, Sunday, Sept. 29th 2013

 It’s 2pm, and like clockwork neighbors gather together outside the Hempstead Train Station for the weekly Long Island Food Not Bombs Hempstead Food Share.
 Or so I assume, I’m actually speeding down the Northern State in a dangerously overloaded Honda Accord.

 It’s not the best-looking car, but I can get it to hold more food than most could imagine.
-I’m coming from a pickup in Jericho, the one where Randy Barbera was buried under uboats of produce.
-After picking up those cherry tomatoes at the Huntington Farmers’ Market, I headed over to give Randy a hand.
+I’m coming from a pickup in Jericho, the one where Judy was buried under uboats of produce.
+After picking up those cherry tomatoes at the Huntington Farmers’ Market, I headed over to give Judy a hand.

 In total there were nine of us packing out our cars with ice cream, peaches, and 6,035lbs of other great groceries.
 But packing up all those groceries takes a long time.
 Even if you have eight other volunteers helping you out, you tend to run late; hence me speeding down the Northern State.